bebeto1914/Konstantinos_Portfolio/README.md

 * Part of series of Uni assignments.

 # [Project 2: Python Data cleansing and analysis](https://github.com/bebeto1914/Python_Data_Cleansing_Analysis)
 * Created a Data manipulation, visualisation and analysis tool.
-The application takes as input 3 large data sets in .csv format and translates them into .json format, creating the appropriate files respectively.
-Following the GUI of the application, the user can use the visualisation tools that are embedded, using Matplotlib and Seaborn.
+* The application takes as input 3 large data sets in .csv format and translates them into .json format, creating the appropriate files respectively.
+* Following the steps the application's GUI, the user can access the visualisation tools that are built-in written with the Matplotlib and Seaborn libraries.
-* The data cleansing is achieved with using the Pandas API, of Python.
+* The data cleansing is achieved using code from Pandas Python library.
 * Part of series of Uni assignments.

 ![](Images/Figure_1.png)